 Okay – you’ve convinced me.
 How much does it cost?

 You can find my celebrant fees here.
-As well as this, my charges start at $120 per hour for MCing services.
+As well as this, my charges average approximately $600 for MCing services.
 Please note that there may be extra charges for travel or accommodation if required.
 Happy to give you an obligation free quote if this is something you’d like to consider.
 You can contact me via my contact form on with the details below.